A lot of my older work is in my art archives. Here’s more recent work, in reverse chronological order.

 Two Hundred and Fifty Pieces of Mona Lisa in Ten Reticulations

 This piece started out as a simple idea that proved difficult—or at least tedious—to execute: make photographs of each of the two hundred and fifty pieces of a Mona Lisa jigsaw puzzle then arrange them in ten grids.
-I can’t imaging why it never occurred to me that making and processing that many photographs wouldn’t take days.
+I can’t imagine why it never occurred to me that making and processing that many photographs wouldn’t take days.
 At least the tedium was worth it.
 (More ...)

 ···> view the online version ···>